Hands Like Houses: Anon (2018–2020)

-Their third single from Anon, "Sick", was released on 22 January 2019, alongside its accompanying music video.
+Their third single from Anon, "Sick", was released on 22 January 2019, alongside its music video.
 Hands Like Houses performed a national six-date tour to promote the album for February.
 They played across the major capital cities.
 Playing as support for the band was Ocean Grove, Endless Heights, and RedHook.
 On 24 July they released a remixed version of their track "Through Glass" with Samsaruh providing additional vocals.
-They are expected to perform a tour across regional Australia in October.
+They then performed a tour across regional Australia in October.